Contract revision number C1120-18

 I am a qualified and registered Humanistic Integrative Counsellor who uses Emotion Focused Therapy (EFT, Psychotherapy) with couples and individuals.

-Additionally, my practice is informed by university studies in Psychology, Sociology, Fear & Sadness, Neurology, Online working, and key issues in mental health including Anxiety, Depression, Dementia and Addictions.
+Additionally, my practice is informed by university studies in Psychology, Sociology, Fear & Sadness, Neurology, Online working, and key issues in mental health including Anxiety, Depression, Dementia, and behavioural issues.
 I continuously develop and update my therapy practice based on current research findings.
 Couples work is underpinned by attachment theory.

 Therapy involves working with you in a secure, and confidential relationship.
 I seek to work with you in a nonjudgmental way which will help you organise your thoughts around your current difficulties.
 I may not have all the answers to your problems, but I will work towards assisting you in exploring any issues you choose to bring to a session.